mariadb-corporation/mariadb-columnstore-tools/mcsimport/test/README.md

 2) if `prepare.py` is found execute its `prepare_test()` method to create the required files (e.g. `input.csv`, `expected.csv`, `DDL.sql`, ...)
 3) if `DDL.sql` is found forward its instructions to the remote columnstore instance to prepare the test environment
 4) execute mcsimport according to its instructions in `config.yaml` and validate its return code
 5) if `expected.csv` is found validate that its number of rows matches the count(*) of rows in the columnstore table.
 Further validate row by row if the injected values match the expected.
-For large injections the test validation coverage can be adjusted with the optional test coniguration parameter `validation_coverage`.
+For large injections the test validation coverage can be adjusted with the optional test configuration parameter `validation_coverage`.
 6) if `prepare.py` is found execute its `cleanup_test()` method to clean up the generated files (useful for large injections)

 **NOTE**